andersesbensen/c64hdl/README.md

   -serial SERIAL  Serial device to use
   -cmd CMD        Inject a line into the BASIC keyboard buffer followed by RETURN.
 ```

+# Known issues

+- RF modulation does not use SSB modulation, and occupies ca 12mhz bandwith as opposed to a 6 mhz BW.
+- Sprites can have artifacts when they reach the right side of the border.
+- A lot of games crashes, there are propably lots of reasons for this.